pdanh2682000/springbootproject/README.md

 - Each management function has show, create, update, delete ,find, ...
 - Logout
 - More functions as: show message for locale, confirm when delete, validated from input,...
+- Sign in with Google account (basic OAuth2 - learning more)

 ![2022-08-03 (1)](https://user-images.githubusercontent.com/82626385/182619485-0ac4b089-3d00-4cb3-b3b3-50e8acd88002.png)
 Poster Film